briggs8933/CS-499-Capstone/index.md

 title: "My CS Capstone ePortfolio"
 ---

+# Welcome to My Portfolio

+Hello, my name is Brian Riggins.
+I am a recent graduate of the Computer Science program at SNHU.
+Throughout my academic journey, I have developed a variety of skills including algorithmic problem-solving, database integration, software engineering principles, and maintaining a security-focused mindset.
+This portfolio showcases my growth, achievements, and readiness to tackle real-world computing challenges.

 # Professional Self-Assessment

 As I near the completion of the Computer Science program at SNHU, I have taken the opportunity to reflect on the capstone experience and the journey